Aarav-Malde/Kalman-Filtered-Trend-Trader-A-Deep-Reinforcement-Learning-Agent-for-Portfolio-Optimization/README.md

 and most importantly, **What do you think you learned?** (^o^)

-From my side, I hope to show you more than just the numbers at play.
-Every topic has a perspective behind it, a history of its ideas and I really like to share that.
-So ill try to tell about the history of Machine Learning and Stock Markets too!
-(Maybe there will be history questions lol (^m^))

 There will be 3 assignments and the Final Project.
 - Machine Learning